 In addition, seminars, colloquia and other co-curricular functions are arranged for Honors College students.
 Members of the College are granted graduate student privileges in the University library and the use of an Honors College lounge.
 A high percentage of Honors College graduates have gone on to Graduate School and professional schools and most have been assured of graduate fellowships, scholarships, or assistantships.

-Stanley J. Idzerda is Assistant to the Provost for the Honors College.
+The program is under the direction of Dr. Stanley J. Idzerda.
 The Honors College office is in 404 Library.
-THE MICHIGAN STATE STUDENTS